 I had to be responsible and act mature by the time I was 9 years old.
 My mother was dying and I had to chip in, being the girl in the family.
-I had to cook, shop for food, clean, feed my mom, clean her potty, etc. I had to grow up really fast emotionally.
+I had to cook, shop for food, clean, feed my mom, clean her potty, etc. I had to grow up fast emotionally.

 Parentification robs a child of their childhood